St Andrew the Apostle Greek Orthodox School Equality information

 - Constantly reviewing and developing the PSHCE Education curriculum so that it provides opportunities to explore values and attitudes, understand similarities and differences and builds understanding of different groups and our own identities.

 - We invite visiting speakers and groups to enrich student experience and encourage them to consider issues for themselves.
 The charity work that is led by staff and students also helps to foster good relations.
-We work with Noah’s Ark Children’s Hospice, Thalassemia UK and OneCauseUK among other groups and they have delivered assemblies.
-We organise events to support their work.
+Specifically the school has worked with Noah’s Ark Children’s Hospice and Young Barnet Christmas Foundation, organising events to support their work.

 Fostering good relations objective(s)